espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 Configuration covers the following steps:

 1. Selection of a MPWn unit that will be used to drive the motor.
-There are two units available on-board of ESP32 and enumerated in :cpp:type:`mcpwm_unit_t`.
+There are two units available on-board of {IDF_TARGET_NAME} and enumerated in :cpp:type:`mcpwm_unit_t`.
 2. Initialization of two GPIOs as output signals within selected unit by calling :cpp:func:`mcpwm_gpio_init`.
 The two output signals are typically used to command the motor to rotate right or left.
 All available signal options are listed in :cpp:type:`mcpwm_io_signals_t`.
 To set more than a single pin at a time, use function :cpp:func:`mcpwm_set_pin` together with :cpp:type:`mcpwm_pin_config_t`.
 3. Selection of a timer.
 There are three timers available within the unit.
 The timers are listed in :cpp:type:`mcpwm_timer_t`.
 4. Setting of the timer frequency and initial duty within :cpp:type:`mcpwm_config_t` structure.